snowplow/documentation/docs/getting-started-on-community-edition/what-is-quick-start/index.md

 sidebar_position: 1
 ---

-We have built a set of [terraform](https://www.terraform.io/docs/language/modules/develop/index.html) modules, which automates the setup and deployment of the required infrastructure and applications for an operational Snowplow open source pipeline, with just a handful of input variables required on your side.
+We have built a set of [terraform](https://www.terraform.io/docs/language/modules/develop/index.html) modules, which automates the setup and deployment of the required infrastructure and applications for an operational Snowplow Community Edition pipeline, with just a handful of input variables required on your side.

 After following this guide, you will be able to:

 - Collect granular, well-structured data with our suite of web, mobile and server side [SDKs](/docs/collecting-data/collecting-from-own-applications/index.md)
 - Create your own [custom events](/docs/understanding-your-pipeline/events/index.md#self-describing-events) and [entities](/docs/understanding-your-pipeline/entities/index.md#custom-entities)
 - Easily enable and disable our suite of [out-of-the-box enrichments](/docs/enriching-your-data/available-enrichments/index.md)
 - Consume your rich data from the data warehouse, database, lake and/or real-time stream

 Here’s some key information.